 Eph 2:1 As for you, you were dead in your transgressions and sins,

-Eph 2:2 in which you used to live when you followed the ways of this world and of the ruler of the kingdom of the air, the spirit who is now at work in those who are disobedient.
+Eph 2:2 in which you used to live when you followed the ways of this world and of the ruler of the kingdom of the air [Satan], the spirit who is now at work in those who are disobedient.

 Eph 2:3 All of us also lived among them at one time, gratifying the cravings of our sinful nature and following its desires and thoughts.
 Like the rest, we were by nature objects of wrath.

-- Dead spiritually, slain by our trespasses (sins) upon God’s even most basic laws, which are our willful disobedience.
+- Dead spiritually, slain by our trespasses (sins) upon God’s even most basic laws, which includes our willful disobedience.

 - Our habit is to walk in rebellion—our way over God’s way